RedHatQE/rhui5-automation/scripts/README.md

 ./scripts/create-cf-stack.py --launchpad-ami ami-002c5f307df891b6b --launchpad-user fedora --name rhuifromf42
 ```

+### RHUI-in-a-box
+RHUI can be deployed in a special mode where the CDS container is running together with the RHUA
+container on the RHUA node, and no dedicated CDS and HAProxy VMs are needed.
+To launch only the VMs
+for the launchpad and the RHUA, use the `--boxed` argument of the stack creation script.

 ### How to delete stack

 Stack can be deleted "all in one" with CloudFormation.
 On the AWS amazon web page go to the